Unstable (Tetrarch album)

-Unstable is the second album by nu metal quartet Tetrarch.
+Unstable is the second album by nu metal quartet Tetrarch, released on April 30, 2021.
 It is their debut recording for Napalm Records.

 Composition

 Musically, Unstable is a nu metal work, with both the album and Tetrarch credited with playing into the genre's revival.
 Elements of metalcore also appear, from the "intense" riffs on "I'm Not Right" to "Addicted"'s "pure anthemia".

 Critical reception

 Upon its release, Unstable received generally positive reviews from music critics.